mlcommons/medperf/docs/concepts/confidential_computing.md

 You will use this information to configure your Medperf client.

+### Set up google cloud CLI

+Note: This step should be done in a terminal.

+1. Install the gcloud CLI (<https://docs.cloud.google.com/sdk/docs/install-sdk#latest-version>).
+Follow only the two sections about installing the CLI and initializing google cloud.
+2. Run `gcloud auth list` and make sure your account is active (an asterisk should be next to your account email)
+3. Set the project ID by running the command `gcloud config set project PROJECT_ID` where `PROJECT_ID` is the project ID you got from your cloud admin.
+4. Run the following command `gcloud auth application-default login` and follow the required steps.

-### Configure your confidential VM settings
+### Configure Medperf with your confidential VM settings

-Navigate to the `settings` page in the web UI, scroll down to the `Confidential Computing Operator Settings`, check the box to `Configure confidential Computing` and fill in the required information.
-After that, click `Apply Changes`.
+1. Navigate to the `settings` page in the web UI
+2. Scroll down to the `Confidential Computing Operator Settings`
+3. Check the box `Configure confidential Computing`
+4. Fill in the required information.
+5. Click `Apply Changes`.

-### Configure your Dataset cloud resources settings
+### Configure Medperf with your Dataset cloud resources settings

-Navigate to your dataset page (Datasets tab, then your dataset name.
-You can click `mine_only` to view only yours).
+1. Navigate to your dataset dashboard (Click on the `Datasets` tab, then find your dataset.
+You can click `mine_only` to view only your datasets.)

-Then, scroll down to the section `Confidential Computing Preferences`.
-Check the box to `Configure dataset for Confidential Computing` and fill in the required information.
-After that, click `Apply Changes`.
+2. Scroll down to the section `Confidential Computing Preferences`.
+3. Check the box `Configure dataset for Confidential Computing`

-After the changes are updated, there will be a new button `Sync CC policy`.
-Click on that button and wait for it to finish.
-After this, you are ready to click the `Run` button on the confidential model.
-Make sure you only click on the confidential model's button, don't clikc `Run all`.
-Inference and metrics calcualtion will take time, so only run the relevant model.
+4. Fill in the required information.
+5. Click `Apply Changes`.
+6. After step 5, a new button will appear.
+Click on the new button `Sync CC policy`.

+## What's next?

+You can now run the model that required confidential computing, by clicking the button `Run` near the model of interest.
+After execution finishes, submit the results by clicking the `Submit` button that will later appear.